enkidevs/curriculum/javascript/react/introduction-to-hooks/why-were-hooks-needed.md

 Hooks represent a new addition to React, and they allow you to use state or other useful features without using class components.

-Hooks were created to solve a number of issues that were encountered in the past five years since React was created.
+Hooks were created to solve a number of issues that were encountered in the first five years since React was created.

-In React, there is no direct way to "attach" reusable behavior to a component (such as connecting to a store).
-The patterns that emerged from the need of reusable behavior were either using [render props](https://reactjs.org/docs/render-props.html) or using [higher-order components](https://reactjs.org/docs/higher-order-components.html) (or HOCs).
+In React, there is no built-in way to "attach" reusable behavior to a component (such as connecting to a store).
+The patterns that emerged to solve this need were [render props](https://reactjs.org/docs/render-props.html) and [higher-order components](https://reactjs.org/docs/higher-order-components.html) (or HOCs).

-A `render prop` is nothing more than a function that a component uses to know what to render.
+A `render prop` is a function that a component uses to know what to render.

 ```jsx
 <MyComponent